KhronosGroup/KTX-Software/CONTRIBUTING.md

 	clean = sed -e 's/\\$Date.*\\$/$Date$/'
 ```

-If you would like to use $Date$ expansion in other projects then we recommend you copy expandkw to somewhere in your path, such /usr/local/bin and add the above to your ~/.gitconfig file instead, while changing the git rev-parse clause to simply
+If you would like to use $Date$ expansion in other projects then we recommend you copy expandkw to somewhere in your path, such as /usr/local/bin and add the above to your ~/.gitconfig file instead, while changing the git rev-parse clause to simply

 ```
 smudge = expandkw %f